The Benefits of Turmeric & Curcumin for Lung Health

 Issues like fevers, weight loss, or hypertension can also occur.
 But these effects are related to the underlying medical conditions that give way to lung inflammation, not the inflammation itself.

 Your lungs can become inflamed when they are infected, irritated, or damaged.
 Inflammation is the body's way of healing, so it's often a response to something harmful.
-Sometimes, though, your lungs could become inflamed due to a hereditary disease like cystic fibrosis or an overactive immune system, such as with an autoimmune condition like Sjögren's syndrome.
+Sometimes, though, your lungs could become inflamed due to a hereditary disease like cystic fibrosis or an overactive immune system, such as with certain autoimmune conditions.

 Understanding Free Radicals, Oxidation & Antioxidants